-HLTA Alternative Provision to provide support with attendance, safeguarding and transport to AP
+HLTA Alternative Provision to provide support with learning, attendance, safeguarding and transport to AP providers.
+With this in place transport to and from AP has been consistent, and reports/communication with AP providers has improved.

 Funding was used to provide a personal tutor for all the pupils that attend alternative provision.
-As well as ensuring a consistent approach to their academic education, this has also supported welfare and safeguarding checks, as well as provide opportunities for quality assurance of AP providers.
-With this in place transport to and from AP has been consistent, and reports/communication with AP providers has improved.
+As well as ensuring a consistent approach to their academic education, this has also supported welfare and safeguarding checks, as well as provide opportunities for quality assurance of AP